-Decelerated Year 3 or Year 4
+Decelerated Year

-Students who have a compelling reason may request to spread either year 3 or year 4 requirements over two calendar years.
-Interested students must meet with Senior Associate Dean of Student Affairs and the Director of Enrollment to discuss the request.
-If approved, students will be considered 50% enrolled for this time period.
+Students who have a compelling reason may request to spread requirements of one academic year over two calendar years.
+Interested students must meet with Senior Associate Dean for Student Affairs and the Senior Director of Enrollment Services and Student Information to discuss the request.
+If approved, students will be considered 50 percent enrolled for this time period.
 Tuition will be prorated accordingly, but students will be responsible for living expenses and fees for each decelerated year.
-Students are enrolled during the decelerated period and loans will not go into repayment and students will be allowed to remain in housing.
+Students are enrolled during the decelerated period, loans will not go into repayment and students will be allowed to remain in housing.
 The period of deceleration will be noted in the Academic History section of the MSPE.